|Nutritional Guidelines (per serving)|

 What Kind of Pan Is Best for Cooking Scallops?

 You must use a nonstick pan or a cast-iron skillet as well as oil to avoid scallops sticking to your pan.
-Use a pan that is shallow so that you can flip them easily.
+And use a pan that is shallow so that you can flip them easily.